biomejs/biome/website/src/content/docs/blog/biome-wins-prettier-challenge.md

 ## New sponsors

-Last but not least, we are proud to announce that we have two new sponsors"
+Last but not least, we are proud to announce that we have two new sponsors:

 - Gold: Shiguredō (https://shiguredo.jp/)
 - Bronze: KANAME (https://www.kanamekey.com/)

-If you want to economically contribute to the project, you can do so from the [GitHub Sponsorship page](https://github.com/sponsors/biomejs/) or the [Open Collective page](https://opencollective.com/biome).
+If you want to economically contribute to the project and help it to ship more features, you can do so from the [GitHub Sponsorship page](https://github.com/sponsors/biomejs/) or the [Open Collective page](https://opencollective.com/biome).